Beluguy/Personal-website/content/Projects/_index.md

 layoutBackgroundHeaderSpace: false
 ---

 Projects are like side quests for me to collect all the experience and knowledge that I need to ~~beat the game~~ acheive something bigger.

+If you think I made a mistake anywhere or just want to connect, please contact me via [email](mailto:hello@marcusc.me) or [LinkedIn](https://www.linkedin.com/in/techno-marcus).